BXING2/natural-language-processing/LanguageModeling/README.md

 > "I'm not sure what's going on," said Ron.
 "I don't know what's going on.
 I don't know what's going on."

 2. Beam search <br/>
-> "I don’t know,” said Hagrid.
-“I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen.
-I don’t know what’s going to happen
+> "I don’t know," said Hagrid.
+"I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen.
+I don't know what's going to happen

-4. Beam search with repetition penalty
+3. Beam search with repetition penalty <br/>
+> "I don't know what to say," said Hagrid.
+"What do you think?"

-5. Top P (P=0.6)
+4. Top P (P=0.6) <br/>
+> "I don't know what's going on here, but there's no reason why you should be allowed to do anything to the people of Flint," said Ron.

-6. Top K (K=20)
+5. Top K (K=20) <br/>
+> "I don't know what's going to happen tomorrow," said Potter.
+"There'll be a lot of stuff to learn.
+I haven't really gotten into magic yet... but, if you ask me about that..."

-7. Top K with enhanced temperature (K=20, temperature=10)
+6. Top K with enhanced temperature (K=20, temperature=10) <br/>
+> "Magrid said, while Harry took it to her chest as a last-minute gift he'd given Professor Quirrell."

 Through finetuning, the model achieve an accuracy of 90.5% on the test dataset.
 On this balanced dataset, the model exhibits similar performance in detecting positive and negative reviews according to the confusion matrix in Table 2.